LEAVING SITE

 see more

-Some evidence suggests that a combination of treatments may increase efficacy and minimize the chance of toenail fungus recurrence.
-Thus, a doctor may recommend both topical and oral treatment, or both topical and physical treatment, to increase your chances of a cure.
+Some evidence tells us that using more than one kind of treatment together may help you get better results.
+It may also help to stop the toenail fungus coming back.
+This is why a healthcare professional may suggest both topical and oral treatment, or both topical and physical treatment, to increase your chances of a cure.

 A toenail fungus infection takes time to treat

-While most prescribed treatments are effective, it takes time to cure a toenail fungus infection.
-The appearance of the damaged nail will not return to normal until it grows out and is replaced by the healthy nail, even after the fungi are cleared.
-Keep in mind that nails grow slowly!
-Even though the medication is working, it can take 12 to 18 months for toenails to regrow completely.
+While prescribed medicines are effective, it takes time to cure a toenail fungus infection.
+Even after the fungus is gone, your damaged nail will not look normal until it grows out and is replaced by the healthy nail.
+Remember that nails grow slowly!
+Even though the medicine is working, it can take 12 to 18 months for toenails to regrow completely.

 Next step